Skip to content

 TX pin

-Keep the multimeter mode at DC voltage of 20V or less, and leave the black probe in a grounded surface.
+Keep the multimeter mode at DC voltage of 20V or less, and leave the black probe on a grounded surface.
 Move the red probe to the suspected pin and power cycle the device.
 If the voltage fluctuates for a few seconds and then stabilizes at the VCC value, you've most likely found the TX pin.

 This behavior happens because, during bootup, the device sends serial data through that TX pin for debugging purposes.
 Once it finishes booting, the UART line goes idle.